ARGENTINA

 odo: LC tye ka miyo odo tye ka kayo dud lakwo dek.
 LAKWO mo ma oywek atika i Kitgum taun ma dano ngeyo ki nying ni Kao odoo okayo dude malit pi kwalo dek i gang pa min Otoi i Oryang Ojuma icabit ma okato ni J. Moro coyo.
 Nyeri ikare ma kimake en bene oye ni en ki luwote mogo aye gikwalo dek pa min Otoi kacel ki gweni abic idye wor meno kun giburu dano ni gin gibedo adui LRA pa Kony.
 LC1 me East Ward Alfred Omara owaco ni rwom me kwo tye malo mada tutwale kwo me dyegi, opego, gweni ki jami odi matino tino calo cupuria. jerry can, kikopo ki cwan.

-In the unlikely event of anyone looking at this website being able to read Atesot, an English translation would be most welcome.
+In the unlikely event of anyone looking at this website being able to read Atesot, an English translation would be welcome.
 Meanwhile, I assume this is one of those on-the-spot local court ("LC" or "LC1") canings reported in Uganda from time to time, such as this news item from March 2004 or this one from June 2002.
 Note the "lying flat on the ground" posture, which I should have thought was rather unsatisfactory but which seems quite common in Africa for both judicial and school CP.
 Note also that the offender is stripped down to the waist but keeps his shorts on.
 This might suggest that the strokes are aimed at his back, not his bottom, though it's hard to tell from the picture.
 Either way, it looks as if in this particular case the punishment may have been more of a token gesture than a terrible ordeal.

 Galamira mangu nkuwe ebibyo